almiheenko/almiheenko.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a postdoc at Pietro Fratta's lab at University College London, focusing on applying computational methods to exploring mechanisms of neurodegeneration.
-My research interests also include development of novel tools and algorithms for the analysis of genomic, transcriptomic, and proteomics data.
+My research interests also include development of novel tools and algorithms for the analysis of genomic, transcriptomic, and proteomic data.
 {style="text-align: justify;"}